Monument record MLI84911 - Probable Searchlight Battery, Red Hill, Goulceby

 Full Description

 Cropmarks of a probable Second World War searchlight battery, at Red Hill, Goulceby.
-Visible as two circular probable searchlight emplacemetns, measuring roughly 7m and 5m in diamater.
+Visible as two circular probable searchlight emplacements, measuring roughly 7m and 5m in diamater.
 Associated with these emplacements is a polygonal enclosure to the north, which measures 85m by 50m.
-This larger enclsoure contains three conjoined rectangular features, each with average measurements of 8m by 4m.
+This larger enclosure contains three conjoined rectangular features, each with average measurements of 8m by 4m.
 Identified on aerial photography examined as part of the National Mapping Programme.
 A further rectilinear enclosure to the south may be associated, although this relationship remains uncertain (see MLI84912). {1}

 Sources/Archives (1)